 - Know what you’re signing.
 Once you’ve decided on a loan, make sure to read the fine print to confirm that you understand the terms.
 Things to look for include fees, automatic withdrawals, and APR surprises, such as origination fees that might not have previously been disclosed.

 - Look for the benefits.
-There may be additional features that sweeten the deal, such as lenders that report payments to the major credit bureaus and letting borrowers adjust their payment date.
+There may be additional features that sweeten the deal.
+Lenders that report payments to the major credit bureaus and letting borrowers adjust their payment date are two common sweeteners.

 - Apply and get approved.
 Once you’ve picked a lender, it’s time to formally apply for the loan.
 While application requirements vary depending on the lender, you’ll need identification, address verification, and proof of income.
 (At this point, the lender will run a hard credit check.)
 If you’re approved, you may receive the funds in as little as a week.

 If you live in Utah and are wondering whether a personal loan from your local credit union is right for you, here’s one rule of thumb: If a personal loan will help you reach your financial goals (as opposed to adding to your debt), then it’s a good financial move.

 Conversely, if you plan on using a personal loan for something that won’t ultimately save you money.
 Boost your income-generating potential, or increase the value of something you already own, it may be ill-advised from a financial wellness perspective.